Counterparty Credit Limits: The Impact of a Risk-Mitigation Measure on Everyday Trading: A Model of Trade with CCLs

-Before simulating the temporal evolution of our model, we choose an initial state in which no trading is possible.
-We provide details of this initialization in Section \ref{sec:parameterchoices}.
-Leaving aside the behaviour of $s^i_t$ and $M^i_t$ at trade times, which we describe in Section \ref{sec:trading}, we assume that between trades the $s^i_t$ are governed by for some constant $\kappa>0$, and that the $M^i_t$ are governed by where $\gamma>0$ is the mid-price volatility (with units $(\text{time})^{-\frac{1}{2}}$) and $W^{M_i}_t$ are mutually independent Brownian motions.\footnote{A possible refinement of the model would be to include a common market factor $w^m_T$ in addition to the idiosyncratic noise terms, writing $\mathrm{d}M^i_t = \gamma M^i_t\left(\rho_i \mathrm{d}W^m_t + \sqrt{1-\rho_i^2} \mathrm{d}W^{M^i}_t\right)$, where $\rho_i$ is a (common) correlation coefficient.
-This adds little to our analysis, however.}
+Before simulating our model, we choose an initial state in which no trading is possible.
+We give details of this initialization in Section \ref{sec:parameterchoices}.
+Leaving aside the behavior of $s^i_t$ and $M^i_t$ at trade times, which we describe in Section \ref{sec:trading}, we assume that between trades the $s^i_t$ are governed by